-Washtenaw ISD could be conducting in-person student instruction and home visiting at varying levels, including individualized instruction, cohorting, hybrid learning, or full in-person instruction.
+Washtenaw ISD values the benefits of in-person instruction and will make reasonable efforts to conduct instruction in-person.
+However, the ISD could be conducting in-person student instruction and home visiting at varying levels, including individualized instruction, cohorting, hybrid learning, or full in-person instruction.
 The support services operations always require at least some level of in-person staffing, and could include only essential work being in-person, staggered staffing or cohorting, full staffing in some departments but not all, or full in-person operations.
 In addition, the Teaching and Learning Center could be open to the public at limited capacity (due to physical distancing requirements).

-Given the CDC recommendation for schools to continue their operations as they did during the 2020-21 school year, and the various reasons some staff and students may not have been vaccinated, our protocols should be viewed from the perspective that everyone has not been vaccinated.
+Some staff and students may not have been vaccinated; our protocols should be viewed from the perspective that everyone has not been vaccinated.